COVID-19: Chloroquine used only in clinical trials in Nigeria, says NCDC boss

 In the last few weeks, COVID-19 infection rates have been on the decline in Nigeria and many Nigerians are wondering if the country has reached the peak of the outbreak.

 The Director-General of the Nigeria Centre for Disease Control, NCDC, Dr Chikwe Ihekweazu speaks to Chioma Obinna on this development and challenges in the response.
-He speaks on Nigeria’s case fatality while maintaining that chloroquine is only used at the clinical trials level in the country.
+He speaks on Nigeria’s case-fatality while maintaining that chloroquine is only used at the clinical trial level in the country.
 Excerpts:

 Current COVID-19 situation in Nigeria